galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 Our tables have many gaps, some features weren't detected in some samples... but it doesn't mean they actually aren't there... so we revisit the data trying to recover them, we do another round of peak picking without any noise filtering, but only on specific place (specified by m/z and rt ranges from already analysed data)

-**TODO** somehow inspect tables, comment on many gaps
+**TODO** show example of table with many gaps, comment on them

-## Sub-step with **recetox-aplcms - recover weaker signals**
+## Recover weaker signals

-Second stage peak detection based on the aligned feature table from the feature alignment step.
+This step recovers features which are present in a sample but might have been filtered out initially as noise due to low signal intensity.
+It runs the second stage peak detection based on the aligned feature table from the feature alignment step.
 If a feature is contained in the aligned feature table, this step revisits the raw data and searches for this feature at the retention time obtained by mapping the corrected retention time back to the original sample.

-This recovers features which are present in a sample but might have been filtered out initially as noise due to low signal intensity.

-- `recover_min_count` - how many data points need to be there to consider them a peak
-- `bandwidth` - again the same for smoothing
+> <details-title> Key parameters </details-title>
+>
+> Since most of the previous steps are run again, also their parameters are repeated, giving the opportunity to set them more or less strict.
+>
+> Besides them, there is parameter `Minimal count to recover`, allowing to set the minimum number of raw data points to be considered as a true feature.
+>
+{: .details}

-> ### {% icon hands_on %} Hands-on: Task description
+> ### {% icon hands_on %} Hands-on: Recover weaker signals
 >
 > 1. {% tool [recetox-aplcms - recover weaker signals](toolshed.g2.bx.psu.edu/repos/recetox/recetox_aplcms_recover_weaker_signals/recetox_aplcms_recover_weaker_signals/0.10.1+galaxy0) %} with the following parameters:
 >    - {% icon param-collection %} *"Input spectra data"*: `output` (Input dataset collection)